whythem12/ezcli/README.md

 )

 func main() {
     handler := ezcli.CreateHandler() // Create handle function also gives built-in help command.
-So you dont need to write a help command yourself.
+So you don't need to write a help command yourself.

     // Adding a new command.
     handler.AddCommand(&ezcli.Command{